 Success!
 We now have a working solution to watch Twitch livestreams and use chat - all without even touching your web browser Let's actually put this all to use in a test run to make sure everything's working.

-To test out Livestreamer, we'll need to open a command line and attempt to view a livestream.
-For testing purposes I've picked a stream that is online 24/7 - the Food stream (side note, very entertaining!) - so that we are guaranteed to know if Livestreamer is working correctly.
-I've given complete instructions for how to use Livestreamer for each major OS below.
+To test out Streamlink, we'll need to open a command line and attempt to view a livestream.
+For testing purposes I've picked a stream that is online 24/7 - the Food stream (side note, very entertaining!) - so that we are guaranteed to know if Streamlink is working correctly.
+I've given complete instructions for how to use Streamlink for each major OS below.

 In order to start using Chatty, it will need to connect to your Twitch account and be able to access certain things - we can accomplish this by authorizing Chatty to do so.
 Thankfully, Chatty takes care of almost all of this automatically.